ydb-platform/ydb/ydb/docs/en/core/faq/_includes/common.md

 For more information, see [Paginated output](../../best_practices/paging.md).

-#### How do I efficiently upload large amounts of data to {{ ydb-short-name }}? {#batch_upload}

-To increase upload speed for large amounts of data, follow the recommendations below:

-* When creating a table, explicitly specify the required number of partitions or their boundaries.
-This will help you effectively use system bandwidth as soon as you start uploading data by avoiding unnecessary re-partitioning of the table.
-* Don't insert data in separate transactions for each row.
-It's more efficient to insert multiple rows at once (batch inserts).
-This reduces the overhead on the transaction mechanism itself.
-* In addition to the previous step, within each transaction (batch), insert rows from the primary key-sorted set of data to minimize the number of partitions that the transaction affects.
-* Avoid writing data sequentially in ascending or descending order of the primary key value to evenly distribute the load across all table partitions.

-For more detail, see [Uploading large volumes of data](../../best_practices/batch_upload.md).

 #### How do I delete expired data? {#ttl}

 To effectively remove expired data, we recommend using [TTL](../../concepts/ttl.md).